 $2,000 – $4,500

-This upgrade supports future electrical needs and helps reduce the risk of overloaded circuits.
+This upgrade supports future electrical needs, allows easier surge protection upgrades, and helps reduce the risk of overloaded circuits.
 Many insurance providers also prefer homes with updated 200-amp service panels.

 Labor Cost to Replace an Electrical Panel in Florida